How laptops and tablets are allocated

 - how you know that the pupils and students do not have access to a private device (for example, through phone calls to families or a survey you’ve conducted about device ownership)

-- that all the devices your school or further education provider has already, have been distributed
+- that all the devices your school or further education institution has already, have been distributed

 If you’re applying for a local authority or academy trust, you need to tell us: